splunk/splunk-powershell-modularinput/README.md

     [powershell://MSExchange_Health]
     script=${Env:SPLUNK_HOME}/etc/apps/TA-Exchange-2010/powershell/health.ps1

-The miPowerShell TA for splunk includes a PowerShel Module called "LocalStorage" which exposes three cmdlets: Get-LocalStoragePath, Export-LocalStorage, and Import-LocalStorage.
+The miPowerShell TA for splunk includes a PowerShel Module called [LocalStorage](https://github.com/splunk/splunk-powershell-modularinput/tree/master/ModularPowerShell/Modules/LocalStorage) which exposes three cmdlets: Get-LocalStoragePath, Export-LocalStorage, and Import-LocalStorage.
 These cmdlets write by default to the splunk checkpoint dir for your input, and can be used to persist PowerShell objects as state between scheduled runs of your script (since nothing else should persist).

 Besides the SPLUNK_HOME variable, there are several other environment variables which you should be aware of.
 In particular: